RebelTechnology/OpenWareLab/Lich/README.md

 ### Lich

 The Lich is a Eurorack synthesizer and effects unit based on the OWL2 digital board.
-I has been designed by Rebel Technology and Befaco, and is manufactured by Befaco.
+Lich has been designed by Rebel Technology and Befaco, and is manufactured by Befaco.

 ### Resources
 * [Lich Product Page](https://www.befaco.org/lich/)